> >

 NC Mountain State Fair Clogging Championship – September 6-7, 2024, at the Western North Carolina Agricultural Center, Fletcher.
 You can learn more by following this LINK.

 Mountain Home Music Anniversary Celebration - September 7, 2024, at the Apple Barn on Highway 194, Valle Crucis.
 The anniversary celebration will include music, storytelling, and dancing.
-More information will follow or you can visit their website HERE to learn more.
+More information will follow on this Facebook event or you can visit their website HERE to learn more.

 Mars Hill Clogging Classic – September 21, 2024, on the campus of Mars Hill University in Mars Hill, North Carolina.
 The host group of this competition is the university’s own Bailey Mountain Cloggers.
 This high-energy group has an impressive resume and competes in both traditional and contemporary clogging.
 They sometimes perform at the Shindig on the Green and/or the Mountain Dance and Folk Festival.